polterguy/phosphorusfive/core/p5.webapp/system42/README.md

 ### The "apps" folder

 This is the System42 version of your windows "C:/Program Files/" folder, and contains all apps in your System42 installation.
-Each app can have two special files;

-* startup.hl - Which is executed when application pool for webserver starts
-* launch.hl - Which is the file that executes when user launches your app
+See the documentation for the [apps](/core/p5.webapp/system42/apps/) folder for details about this folder.

 ### The "editors" folder